Beaches of Lagos Portugal

 The other main attraction at this beach is the Benagil Caves which you can kayak to from Marinha.
 Its a popular activity made even more popular by the photos on Instagram and well worth the trip in my opinion.

-Beaches in Algarve – round up
+Beaches in Algarve – Which is the best Lagos beach?

 So Praia da Marinha is hands down the winner for the best beach in Lagos Portugal but there are a few other beaches in the Algarve I would like to mention.